nyakiomaina/WebAssembly-Learning-Resources/README.md

 # WebAssembly Learning Resources

-A curated list of resources to help you learn and master WebAssembly.
-Whether you're a beginner or looking to deepen your knowledge, these books, articles, and projects will guide you on your WebAssembly journey.
+A curated list of resources to help you learn and master WebAssembly and possibly Rust

 ---